 1. Be Personal

 Handwritten letters go a long way.
-We write to customers weekly here at Aplos!
-Receiving handwritten – rather than typed – letters lets your donor know that you took the time out of your busy day to personally thank them.
-If you’re only sending typed letters, it signifies that your thank you is an automated response, which means your letter will likely be thrown in the trash.
+We write to customers weekly here at Aplos.
+When donors receive handwritten letters, they know you took the time out of your busy day to personally thank them.
+If you’re only sending typed letters, it signifies your thank you is an automated response, which means your letter will likely be thrown in the trash.

-2. Think Outside the Box – Be creative.
+2. Think Outside The Box And Be Creative

-All you need is a smart phone with a working video recorder and a computer.
+All you need is a smartphone with a working camera.
 Simply film one of your volunteers/staff members thanking a donor for their support, with a brief description of how their support has directly benefited your mission.
 Here are a couple of examples:

-Fire up the grill, load up the crock pot, and throw together a low-key BBQ for your staff and invite some of your local donors to attend.
+Fire up the grill and load up the crock pot.
+Throw together a low-key BBQ for your staff, and invite some of your local donors to attend.
 Thank them for all they’ve contributed.
 This is a great way to thank them while bumping elbows in a casual setting where you aren’t going to ask them for money.

-6. Use Social Media to Publically Thank Donors.
+6. Use Social Media To Publicly Thank Donors

 This method is trickier to use since a lot of donors are private about their contributions.
-However, if you have donors that volunteer their time, you could snap a picture of them volunteering their time and write a meaningful post on Facebook or Instagram about how much you appreciate them for being such a supportive donor.
+However, if you have donors who volunteer their time, you could snap a picture of them volunteering and write a meaningful post on Facebook or Instagram about how much you appreciate them for being such supportive donors.

-Calling donors gets a bad rap because we’re taught that you shouldn’t bother donors in their down time.
-But if you are calling just to say thank you, not to ask for money over the phone, studies have shown that donors appreciate the call!
+Calling donors gets a bad rap because we’re taught that you shouldn’t bother donors in their downtime.
+But if you are calling just to say thank you, not to ask for money over the phone, studies have shown donors appreciate the call.